abilandz/NAT3054/Lecture_3/make.md

 cmake -B buildTree -S sourceTree
 ```

-where "sourceTree" is the name of a directory in which the source code of the project is placed (the most frequent naming convention is simply "src"), and "buildTree" is a name (the most frequent naming convention is simply "build") of new directory created by **cmake** in which the output of configuration and generation stage is stored (e.g. the file "CMakeCache.txt" and _makefiles_ for **make**, etc.).
+where "sourceTree" is the name or path of a directory in which the source code of the project is placed (the most frequent naming convention is simply "src"), and "buildTree" is a name (the most frequent naming convention is simply "build") of new directory created by **cmake** in which the output of configuration and generation stage is stored (e.g. the file "CMakeCache.txt" and _makefiles_ for **make**, etc.).

 The final building stage commences by executing: